blackmirag3/Classify/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer **without** removing any components?

 **A**: In the jar directory (folder containing jar file), data is stored in the "data" folder (./data).
 You can import the contents within this data directory to that of the jar directory on the new computer.

+**Q**: What inputs are not allowed?

+**A** The inputs that are banned (which are used for file saving) are `#` and `~`.
+In the event the program does not understand the saved file due to irresponsible behaviour, it is to be expected and hence the user has been warned.

 ## Command Summary